django-cms/django-cms/docs/how_to/testing.rst

 Resolving View Names
 ====================

-Your apps need testing, but in your live site they aren't in ``urls.py`` as they are attached to a CMS page.
+Your apps need testing, but in your live site they are not in ``urls.py`` as they are attached to a CMS page.
 So if you want to be able to use :func:`~django.urls.reverse()` in your tests, or test templates that use the :ttag:`url` template tag, you need to hook up your app to a special